envoyproxy/gateway/site/content/en/v1.0.0/user/observability/grafana-integration.md

 ---
-title: "Visualising metrics using Grafana"
+title: Visualising metrics using Grafana
 ---

 Envoy Gateway provides support for exposing Envoy Proxy metrics to a Prometheus instance.
 This guide shows you how to visualise the metrics exposed to prometheus using grafana.

 ## Prerequisites

 Follow the steps from the [Quickstart Guide](../quickstart) to install Envoy Gateway and the example manifest.
 Before proceeding, you should be able to query the example backend using HTTP.

 Follow the steps from the [Proxy Observability](../observability/proxy-observability#Metrics) to enable prometheus metrics.